chrisadrian001/SEO_NGINX/docs/class1/class1.rst

 Expected time to complete: **30 minutes**

 We will be using a jumpbox to connect to the lab environment.
-Got to the next section for details on how to connect to the lab environment.
+Go to the next section for details on how to connect to the lab environment.

 .. toctree::